Everything you need to know about product drops: Strategies, benefits & examples

 - Upholding their brand value by rarely discounting products

-- Nurturing loyalty and building commerce relationships with private sales
+- Nurturing loyalty and capturing loyal members with private sales

 - Capturing newsletter subscribers and followers with restock notifications and product waitlists